J. Paul Reddam

-John Paul Reddam B.A.
-M.A.
-Ph.D. (born July 28, 1955) is a Canadian businessman, Thoroughbred racehorse owner and a former professor of philosophy at California State University, Los Angeles.
+John Paul Reddam (born July 28, 1955) is a Canadian businessman, Thoroughbred racehorse owner and a former professor of philosophy at California State University, Los Angeles.

 Biography

 Career

 Known by his middle name, J. Paul Reddam was born in Windsor, Ontario, Canada, and graduated from the University of Windsor with a bachelor's degree in psychology.
 He then obtained a master's degree in philosophy from the University of Toronto.
 In 1979, he moved to California to earn his Ph.D. at the University of Southern California and made his home in the state.
 Reddam wrote his Ph.D. dissertation, entitled "Pragmatics and the Language of Belief," in 1982, focusing on "pragmatic theories of belief ascription."

 In 1995, he established a mortgage lending company, Ditech, and sold the business to General Motors in 1999.
-The New York reported that Governor of California Jerry Brown characterized Reddam's company's debt collection methods as loan sharking.
+The New York Times reported that Governor of California Jerry Brown characterized Reddam's company's debt collection methods as loan sharking.

 He now owns CashCall, Inc., another firm specializing in small loans at very high interest rates.
-CashCall settled a lawsuit against it for $5 million dollars for predatory lending.
+CashCall settled a lawsuit against it for $5 million for predatory lending.

 As of 2020, he is running a successor to Cash Call named Owning.com that specializes in high balance, low LTV loans in California.